tjpractice/devops/README.md

 5. **Monitoring (Prometheus + Grafana):**
    - Prometheus collects metrics from Kubernetes cluster.
    - Grafana visualizes the collected metrics via dashboards.
-   - Deployed inside a dedicated `monitoring` namespace in the cluster.
+   - Deployed inside a default namespace in the cluster.

 ---